Introduction to Pub Poker

 No Rake, No Fees, No Charges

 Pubs cannot charge entrants a rake or house fee for hosting a tournament.
 They are not supplying dealers and are not a casino thus are not permitted to charge entrants for the privilege.
 Their custom in buying alcohol and food and repeat business is what they are after.
 Poker is merely a means of advertising their services and to get footfall.
+With so much done online these days, poker at the pub can be a fun social activity and help local business too.

 Pub poker is a cheap fun.
 You get the camaraderie amongst the other players, cash rewards and entertainment while you have a cold beer and chips.
 I love the idea of pub poker leagues.
-It is a great way for friends to get introduced to poker and see what it’s about, in a relaxed setting.
+It is a neat way for friends to get introduced to poker and see what it’s about, in a relaxed setting.
 The most you can lose in a night is £5 and you gain experience and have a lot of fun too.
 The friendly rivalry and banter amongst those in the league are awesome too.